The Importance of Mitigating Risk

-Are you considering setting up business in Korea or have you already done so?
+This article touches on the critical topic of risk mitigation.
+Are you considering setting up a business in Korea, or have you already done so?
 Are you uncomfortable with the security environment on the Korean Peninsula?
-What might North Korea do next and how would South Korea react to further aggression?
-And how might that affect your business, staff and dependent families?
+What might North Korea do next, and how would South Korea react to further aggression?
+And how might that affect your business, staff, and dependent families?

 Risk Mitigation Measures

-While it is very difficult to know what the North Koreans might be up to, it is not impossible.
+While knowing what the North Koreans might be up to is difficult, it is not impossible.
 And while risk analysis is by no means a fool-proof enterprise, it provides crucial insight upon which sound business decisions can be based.
-For Sentinel Korea, risk analysis and management is based on three elements: surveillance involves continuous monitoring of media reporting, think tank analysis and government policies to get the big pictures.
-Sources are important for obtaining information that is no available in the public domain.
-Sentinel Korea makes use of a vase network of sources from both government agencies and non-governmental organizations.
-Scenarios provide probable and realistic contingencies upon which risk mitigation measures can be based.
-Through careful risk analysis based on surveillance, sources and scenarios, Sentinel Korea delivers bespoke contingency planning that is tailored to the special needs and wishes of our client.
+For Sentinel Korea, risk analysis and management are based on three elements: surveillance involves continuous monitoring of media reporting, think tank analysis, and government policies to get the big picture.

 Confidence in Contingency Planning

 Business safety is all about confidence.
 Confidence in one’s ability to interpret threats and vulnerabilities in a proper manner.
-Confidence in one’s ability to plan for all contingencies and in particular for the most likely scenarios.
-Confidence in having done everything possible to avoid serious grievances to staff members and their families.
+Confidence in one’s ability to plan for all contingencies, particularly for the most likely scenarios.
+Confidence in doing everything possible to avoid severe grievances to staff members and their families.
 And confidence in securing business continuity in a safe yet efficient manner.
 Have you done everything in your power to address such concerns?
 If not, give us a call.

-SENTINEL KOREA provides high quality security and business risk consulting based on international standards and tailored to our clients’ needs.
+SENTINEL KOREA provides high-quality security and business risk consulting based on international standards and tailored to our client’s needs.
 For more information, send an e-mail to firstname.lastname@example.org or call us at 82-2-2183-0640.
-You can also visit our website at www.sentinelkorea.com to learn more.
+You can also visit our website to learn more.

 Tae Jin Chung – CEO